ironnysh/mighty/README.md

 - `README.md` - the document you're currently reading.
 - `LICENSE` - the open-source license.
 - `Subset-google_fonts.webp` - a screenshot of a CSS code for a subsetted font from Google Fonts.
 - `vercel_delpoy.webp` - a screenshot of Vercel's deployment settings window.
 - `mighty.webp` - a screenshot of the demo site.
 - `package.json` - general information about the repository, scripts, and dependencies.

 `.github`:
 - `dependabot.yml` - GitHub's automatic updates of dependencies.

 `.github/workflows`:
 - `calibreapp-image-actions.yml` - Calibreapp's GitHub Action compresses and optimizes images.
 It's triggered on pull-requests, when a JPG/WebP file changes.
-[See information and optional configuration](https://github.com/marketplace/actions/image-actions).
+[For information and optional configuration](https://github.com/marketplace/actions/image-actions).

 `src`:
-- `imprint.md` - text for the Imprint & privacy policy page.
+- `imprint.md` - text for the imprint & privacy policy page.
-- `index.njk` - 11ty template for generating the homepage: loads the About, Services, and Portfolio sections.
+- `index.njk` - 11ty template for generating the homepage: loads the about, services, and portfolio sections.
 - `robots.njk` - 11ty template for generating a generic `robots.txt` file for search engines, web crawlers, and bots.

 `src/_data`: